mohsenasadi501/DataStructureAlgorithm/README.md

 There's no performance benefit to using recursion; in fact, loops are sometimes better for performance. ***Loops may achieve a performance gain for your program, but Recursion may achieve a performance gain for your programmer.***

 While calling a recursive function, each call is stored in **Call Stack** until the Base Case condition executes, then it will start by popping calls from the last to the first.

-### Recursive Functions

-A Recursive function can be defined as a routine that calls itself directly or indirectly.

 ## Sorting